kyangy/blog/posts/how-to-become-a-background-actor.md

 All in all, BG work is a great thing to get involved in and could be a good paying job, or even a side gig, if you: pay attention, watch your schedule, show up with an attitude to work with a smile on your face, keep up to date on the casting websites and follow all instructions.

 ### Resources
+[Central Casting](https://www.centralcasting.com/) - Schedule your appointment to become a Background Actor and learn more about how to get involved with Central Casting

+[Central Casting Documents](https://www.centralcasting.com/essential-guide-registering-central-casting-agency/) - A list of all the documentation you need to bring with to sign up with Central Casting

+[Useful terms for BG actors](https://www.centralcasting.com/terms-every-background-actor-should-know/) - If you’re new on set, this list will help you understand what people are talking about.

+[SAG-AFTRA](https://www.sagaftra.org) - Sag-AFTRA’s website that has all your answers to all things SAG related.